 It will introduce a brand distinct from all other logistics business in the marketplace.
 In this age of the empowered customer, delivery expectations are high.
 Customers want their orders at a time to suit them, rather than ‘as fast as possible’.
-They want to track their deliveries in real time, without having to log onto a website which gives scant information as to where the parcel is in the delivery chain.
+They want to track their deliveries in real time, without having to log onto a website that gives scant information as to where the parcel is in the delivery chain.
 At Hubl, the focus will be on the customer.

 The thrust of the Hubl end user/ customer emotional value proposition will centre around ensuring customer confidence – something missing from today’s poor customer service.
 Hubl will become the ‘preferred carrier’, so customers only need to interact with a single carrier to control most, if not all, of their deliveries.